No Child Left Behind Act: Quality and distribution of teachers

 Before the NCLB act, new teachers were typically required to have a bachelor's degree, be fully certified, and demonstrate subject matter knowledge—generally through tests.
 Under NCLB, existing teachers—including those with tenure—were also supposed to meet standards.
 They could meet the same requirements set for new teachers or could meet a state-determined "...high, objective, uniform state standard of evaluation," aka HOUSSE.
 Downfall of the quality requirements of the NCLB legislation have received little research attention, in part because state rules require few changes from pre-existing practice.
 There is also little evidence that the rules have altered trends in observable teacher traits.
 American educators have been struggling to identify which teacher traits are important contributors to student achievement.
 Currently, there is no consensus on what traits are most important and most education policy experts agree that further research is required.

 Effects on student assessment

 Several of the analyses of state accountability systems that were in place before NCLB indicate that outcomes accountability led to faster growth in achievement for the states that introduced such systems.
 The direct analysis of state test scores before and after enactment of NCLB also supports its positive impact.
 A primary criticism asserts that NCLB reduces effective instruction and student learning by causing states to lower achievement goals and motivate teachers to "teach to the test."
-A primary supportive claim asserts that systematic testing provides data that shed light on which schools don't teach basic skills effectively, so that interventions can be made to improve outcomes for all students while reducing the achievement gap for disadvantaged and disabled students.
+A primary supportive claim asserts that systematic testing provides data that shed light on which schools do not teach basic skills effectively, so that interventions can be made to improve outcomes for all students while reducing the achievement gap for disadvantaged and disabled students.